 Paint the Revolution: Mexican Modernism, 1910-1950

 Bank of America is pleased to be the national sponsor of the most comprehensive exhibition of Mexican Modern art in the United States in more than 70 years.
-From October 25, 2016 through January 8, 2017, the Philadelphia Museum of Art, in partnership with the Museo del Palacio de Bellas Artes in Mexico City, will present Paint the Revolution: Mexican Modernism, 1910-1950, drawn from both US and Mexican collections.
+From June 25 to October 1, 2017, the Museum of Fine Arts, Houston, will present Paint the Revolution: Mexican Modernism, 1910-1950, drawn from both US and Mexican collections, and organized by the Philadelphia Museum of Art and the Museo del Palacio de Bellas Artes in Mexico City,

-Featuring portable murals and sculptures, easel paintings and prints, photographs, books and broadsheets, Paint the Revolution: Mexican Modernism, 1910-1950 sheds light on the artistic and intellectual influences and debates that took place between the Mexican Revolution and the immediate aftermath of World War II – periods of momentous change in the country.
+Featuring portable murals and sculptures, easel paintings and prints, photographs, books and broadsheets, Paint the Revolution: Mexican Modernism, 1910-1950 sheds light on the artistic and intellectual influences and debates that took place between the Mexican Revolution and the immediate aftermath of World War II – periods of momentous change in Mexico.
+The exhibition charts the development of modern art there and the social, political, and cultural forces that shaped it over the course of nearly half a century.
+Featuring 225 works—including prints, photographs, books, newspapers, easel paintings, large-scale portable murals, and mural fragments—Paint the Revolution is unprecedented for its breadth and variety.
+The exhibition offers visitors the opportunity to see the emergence of Mexico as a center of modern art.

 Self-Portrait on the Border Line Between Mexico and the United States, 1932, by Frida Kahlo (Colección Maria y Manuel Reyero, New York)